GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 <sec:rl:results:reward_design>

 Reward design is critical to training #acr("DRL") models.
-Contrary to supervised learning, where clear ground truth labels are available for all training samples, the #acr("RL") training process relies almost exclusively on the reward signal.
+Contrary to supervised learning, where clear ground truth labels are available for all training samples, the #acr("RL") training process relies only on the reward signal.
 It is responsible for conveying information on the quality of the action sampled from the policy.
 More specifically, framing a novel #acr("RL") task from scratch and developing an appropriate method for solving it necessitates meticulously adjusting the reward shape.
 The following explains the key design decisions regarding our reward.